keycloakify/docs.keycloakify.dev/build-options.md

 `npx keycloakify --project <path>`

-`<path>` would be tipically something like `packages/keycloak-theme`
+`<path>` would be typically something like `packages/keycloak-theme`

 ### postBuild hook

 _Ony available in Vite, introduced in v9.5_

-The postBuild hook is an optional parameter of the Keycloakify Vite plugin that enables you to apply some transformation to your Keycloak theme after it's been build but beforethe .jar is created. &#x20;
+The postBuild hook is an optional parameter of the Keycloakify Vite plugin that enables you to apply some transformation to your Keycloak theme after it's been built but before the .jar is created. &#x20;

 <pre class="language-typescript" data-title="vite.config.ts"><code class="lang-typescript">import { defineConfig } from 'vite'
 import react from '@vitejs/plugin-react'